-The kinds of foreign websites and apps that are blocked include Google, Gmail, YouTube, Facebook, Instagram, WhatsApp, The New York Times, BBC and many more.
+The kinds of foreign websites and apps that are blocked include Google, Gmail, YouTube, Facebook, Instagram, WhatsApp, The New York Times, BBC and so many more.

-The thought of not being able to use Google to look stuff up, or Facebook to stay connected with my friends back home, makes me shudder.
+The thought of not being able to use Google to look stuff up, or Facebook to stay connected with friends back home, makes me shudder.

 If you forget to download a VPN until after you arrive, it may be very difficult, if not impossible to arrange this, as the sign-up or payment page will be blocked.